leriomaggio/ppml-tutorial/README.md

 cd ppml-tutorial
 ```

 Well done!
 Now you should do be in the right location.
-Bear with me another few seconds, following instructions reported below 🙏
+Bear with me for another few seconds, following instructions reported below 🙏

 ### Set up your Environment